ElvinEfendi/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 * `nginx.ingress.kubernetes.io/global-rate-limit`: Configures maximum allowed number of requests per window.
 Required.
 * `nginx.ingress.kubernetes.io/global-rate-limit-window`: Configures a time window (i.e `1m`) that the limit is applied.
 Required.
 * `nginx.ingress.kubernetes.io/global-rate-limit-key`: Configures a key for counting the samples.
 Defaults to `$remote_addr`.
 You can also combine multiple NGINX variables here, like `${remote_addr}-${http_x_api_client}` which would mean the limit will be applied to requests coming from the same API client (indicated by `X-API-Client` HTTP request header) with the same source IP address.
+* `nginx.ingress.kubernetes.io/global-rate-limit-ignored-cidrs`: comma separated list of IPs and CIDRs to match client IP against.
+When there's a match request is not considered for rate limiting.

 ### Permanent Redirect